 The unique & historical building

 The entire cafe and building is so unique and tranquil.

 I wanted to take pictures in there too but thought that would be a bit too much.

 This pretty vase of flowers was sitting on a corner table in the stairwell, going up through the bell tower.

 As I walked up the stairs, I thought about the history of this church and all of the people before us who walked through the doors and enjoyed this as their house of worship.

 So the next time you’re in Brunswick for a bike ride on the C&O Canal or some boating and fishing in the Potomac River, or even to check out Brunswick’s famous railroad museum, make sure to stop in at Beans in the Belfry.
-It’s one of Brunswick’s best kept secrets – well maybe not anymore!

 Latest posts by Pam (see all)